 Halò!
-In September, Seb and I just spent one week in Scotland, exploring this beautiful country from east to west.
-It was our first glimpse of the Scottish countryside and it exceeded our expectations!
-While a week was not nearly enough to explore Scotland, I do feel we got a nicely balanced taste of what makes this country such a joy to visit.
-Here’s my Scotland travel guide, aka what we did, in hopes that it sparks your imagination or helps you with trip planning!
+In September, I spent one week in Scotland, exploring this beautiful country from east to west.
+It was my first glimpse of the Scottish countryside and it exceeded my expectations!
+While a week was not nearly enough to explore Scotland, I do feel I got a nicely balanced taste of what makes this country such a joy to visit.
+Here’s my Scotland travel itinerary, aka what I did, in hopes that it sparks your imagination or helps you with trip planning!

 Sept.
 8th The sun greets us warmly on our arrival at Edinburgh airport on this Sunday afternoon.
-After leaving our backpacks at our friends’, we are out to explore the Old Town.
-We start with a hike on Arthur’s Seat in Holyrood Park.
-The soft light of the sun embracing hills and grass is golden, and so is the sound of the bagpipes near us.
-There are lots of people there so we decide to stop on another hill offering a beautiful view over the city.
+After leaving our backpacks at our friends’, I am out to explore the Old Town.
+I start with a hike on Arthur’s Seat in Holyrood Park.
+The soft light of the sun embracing hills and grass is golden, and so is the sound of the bagpipes near me.
+There are lots of people there so I decide to stop on another hill offering a beautiful view over the city.

-The walk takes us to the Royal Miles.
-Up and down we go, stopping by at every close – those smalls corridors that cross one or more buildings to connect streets to each other – often offering beautiful views.
+The walk takes me to the Royal Miles.
+Up and down I go, stopping by at every close – those smalls corridors that cross one or more buildings to connect streets to each other – often offering beautiful views.
 Advocates Close might be one of the most famous ones, leading to the Waverley station.

-It’s getting colder now that the sun has set so we head to the New Town to have dinner in a typical Scottish pub, The Guildford Arms.
-I choose a local mussels and fries dish and Seb a typical haggis.
-It is spicy and delicious, far from what we’ve expected!
+It’s getting colder now that the sun has set so I head to the New Town to have dinner in a typical Scottish pub, The Guildford Arms, with my friends.
+I choose a local mussels and fries dish but had to try the typical haggis.
+It is spicy and delicious, far from what I’ve expected!

 Sept.
 9th Today is all gloomy and rainy, a typical lovely Scottish weather!
-We start our day with a walk through the Holyrood Park, heading to the Palace of Holyroodhouse.
+I start my day with a walk through the Holyrood Park, heading to the Palace of Holyroodhouse.

 It is the Queen’s official residence in Edinburgh and the home of modern Scottish royal history.
 The apartments and rooms are breathtaking, filled with incredible details and a lot of beautiful paintings and portraits.
 It’s hard to believe that it is still used nowadays!
 The most stunning part is the Holyrood Abbey.
 Despite being only ruins now, it is not hard to imagine it was once one of the grandest medieval abbeys in Scotland.
 Because of the rain, the Palace gardens are closed today but seems to provide the perfect dramatic background with Arthur’s Seat.

-The rain has stopped now as we are on our way to have lunch with our friend Mathilde, at the Edinburgh Larder.
+The rain has stopped now as I am on my way to have lunch with my friend Mathilde, at the Edinburgh Larder.
 Everything there is locally sourced and perfectly cooked, definitely a must-try when in Edinburgh.

 A few minutes walk from the cafe is what’s became my favorite point of view of the Castle, the Vennel Steps.
 Far from the crowd buzzing in the streets, we are the only ones there, admiring the Castle standing proudly on its volcanic plug.